 I think every woman can learn to say “no” when she needs to, in order to say “yes” to the things she really values.
 However, if you find it difficult at first, try this – say, “I need to talk it over with my husband.”
 That buys you some time to think it through and discuss it with your husband, so the two of you are making decisions that involve big time commitments together.

 Is it easy or hard for you to say these 5 words?
 Have you discovered any strategies that make it easier?
 Please share your ideas in the Comments – I would love to hear from you.
-And if you don’t yet follow Calm.Healthy.Sexy. by email, I’d love for you to subscribe (on the upper right-hand side of the page).
-You’ll receive an email whenever I publish a new post, usually 2 or 3 times a week.
-Thanks.
-Gaye
+And please subscribe to CalmHealthySexy by email (using the pink bar at the top of the page or the box in the sidebar).
+When you subscribe you’ll receive my free ebook – 17 Ways to Live Calmer, Healthier and Sexier – Starting Today.
+And I’ll send you an email whenever I publish a new post, usually 2 or 3 times a week.